Healthy Recipes using Blue Point Oysters

 Oyster and Quinoa Salad with Citrus Vinaigrette

-A refreshing salad featuring Blue Point oysters and protein-rich quinoa, drizzled with a tangy citrus vinaigrette.
+A nutritious salad featuring Blue Point Oysters and protein-packed quinoa, dressed with a bright citrus vinaigrette.

 - 1 cup cooked quinoa